 There’s a definite difference between the more ‘local’ haunts and swankier tourist hangouts.
 Some shops will just have a few time traveling Rastafarian-garbed patrons crowded around a counter, while others have full-on lounge areas and a juice bar to appeal to the hipsters.
 Abraxas is a good introduction for the uninitiated, with teas and coffees on the menu to accompany your hits.
 Amnesia was more off the tourist track and had great milkshakes too.

-Some coffee shops will own two places – a bar for ordering joints and takeaway ounces, then have a booze-bar and restaurant across the street.
+Some coffee shops will own two places – a bar for ordering joints and takeaway ounces and a booze-bar and restaurant across the street.
 Apparently, you can’t sell both weed and alcohol under the same roof.

 What have you heard about Amsterdam?
 Would you visit?
 If you’ve already been, what did you think?
+Did you take a photo with the ‘I Am Amsterdam’ letters somewhere in the city?
 If you’re looking for activities for little ones, check out our babies article and best hotels in Amsterdam with kids.